stowball/hucssley/README.md

 ##### `hu-format-modules`

-This function removes duplicates and re-orders the list of modules in to the correct specificity order so you needn't worry about this aspect of your CSS.
+This function removes duplicates and re-orders the list of modules in to the correct specificity order so you needn’t worry about this aspect of your CSS.

 ```scss
 @function hu-format-modules($list-of-modules);